U.S. confirms COVID-19 variant in Colorado

 About 2 million people have been vaccinated - well short of the 20 million promised by outgoing Republican President Donald Trump by the end of the year.

 "The Trump administration's plan to distribute vaccines is falling behind, far behind."
-Shortly after his remarks in Delaware, Colorado Governor Jared Polis confirmed the first case of the coronavirus variant, the same variant first detected in Britain.
+Shortly after Biden made his remarks in Delaware on Tuesday, Colorado Governor Jared Polis confirmed the first case of the coronavirus variant, the same variant first detected in Britain.

 The infected patient was a man in his 20s with no recent travel history and is currently in isolation, Polis said in a statement.